kevinwucodes/IV-Adopt-A-Block-v2/middleware/README.md

   }
 ```

-GET /users/incomplete
+GET /users/incomplete/today

 ```
-This returns all tripIDs where they are not complete
+This returns all tripIDs where they are not complete since 12:00am of today's date {
+    since: #since#, (would be epoch of 12:00am of the current date)
+    data: [
       {
         firstname: #firstname#,
         lastname: #lastname#,
         trips: [
           {
             tripID: #tripID#
+          }, ...
+        ]
       }, ...
     ]
   }